 The motorcycle taxi is a quick and inexpensive way to travel in Ho Chi Minh City.
 Motorcycle taxis are usually parked on the sidewalks of the city and are identifiable by the second helmet the driver is holding.
 To ensure that it is a motorcycle taxi, ask ‘Xe Om?'
 (Pronounced ‘Che om?' and meaning ‘motorcycle taxi?') to the driver.
 The price of a moto-taxi ride is about half the price of a car ride, about VDN 7,000 per kilometre.
 This means of transport is reliable.
 It is preferable to agree on the price and settle the race before leaving.

 Once in Ho Chi Minh City, do not hesitate to get in touch with tourism professionals to advise you and to help you organize your stay.HCM City Tourism Promotion Center

 Offers practical information and useful recommendations (accommodation, restaurants, public transport, festivals, cultural events, etc.).

 The currency used in is the Vietnamese Dồng (VND).

 The above exchange rate is given for information because is variable.

 See your doctor before you travel.
-It is recommended to take out health insurance covering medical expenses abroad and the costs of repatriation before a trip to Vietnam.
+It is recommended that you obtain insurance covering health care expenses as well as medical evacuation or repatriation before you leave home.
 Ho Chi Minh City counts several hospitals and medical institutions, as well as quality medical practitioners and health specialists.Vaccinations

 The update of diphtheria-tetanus-polio vaccines before departure is recommended.